ricardovelero/nvidia_miner/README.md

-# nvidia_miner
-Scripts to use Ubuntu as a miner
+Scripts to have Ubuntu mine Ethereum with nVidia video cards